This is an addendum to my 2020-01 post entitled, Jupyter Book to Colab.

 Eventually (quickly) the HTTP response goes down to the browser where the user sees the notebook and can run the code.

-“Playground mode” is the Colab term for “make a copy of that file and
+“Playground mode” is the Colab term for a transient, unpersisted

 The take away is that open source tools make it possible to have a

 .ipynb files.
 Those static

 HTML files can then link to Colab (or Binder) to on-demand hook the